zodiacfireworks/pyker/README.md

 # Pyker

-Simple pker game in pure python
+Simple poker game in pure python

 ## what to do with this library?